dart-lang/sdk/docs/language/informal/instantiate-to-bound.md

 ## Updates

+*   Oct 31st 2018, version 0.10: When computing the variance of an
+    occurrence of a type variable in the instantiate-to-bound algorithm, it was left implicit with respect to which type the variance was computed.
+This update makes it explicit.

+*   Oct 16th 2018, version 0.9: Corrected initial value of type argument
+    to take variance into account.
+Corrected the value chosen at each step such that the invariant case is also handled.
+Added requirement that the parameterized type obtained from the algorithm must be checked for well-boundedness.
+Corrected the terminology to use 'generic type alias' rather than 'parameterized type alias', following the terminology used in the language specification.

+*   Sep 26th 2018, version 0.8: Fixed unintended omission: the same rules
+    that we specified for a generic class are now also specified to hold for generic type aliases.

 *   Feb 26th 2018, version 0.7: Revised cycle breaking algorithm for
     F-bounded type variables to avoid specifying orderings that do not matter.